GravityMedia/Metadata/README.md

 ##Usage##

-Currently reading and writing of ID3 (V1 and V2) tags is supported.
-The support for more tags will be available soon.
+Currently reading and writing of ID3 (V1 and V2) tag is supported.
+The support for more tag formats will be available soon.

+###CLI###

+This library contains a useful CLI script.
+You may read and write the tag to/from YAML data files.

 ###ID3V1###